Offset mortgages explained

 For a standard residential mortgage, it’s possible to find a lender who will offer you a loan with just 5% deposit, although others will ask for more, especially if there’s any risk to the deal.

-However, offset mortgages are usually offered with a lower loan to value ratio (LTV), so deposit requirement are often higher.
+However, offset mortgages are usually offered with a lower loan to value ratio (LTV), so deposit requirements are often higher.
 Most offset mortgage providers will expect you to put down at least 25% deposit, and others might ask for even more than that.

 That said, a minority offer 80-90% LTV offset mortgages, but in some cases only to an existing borrower who is switching to an offset mortgage with them.